World TB Day March 24th

-This Sunday, 24 March is World TB Day.
+This Wednesday, 24 March is World TB Day.

-It marks the date when the bacteria that causes tuberculosis was discovered by a German doctor back in 1882.
-This year there has been a long overdue focus on the impact of TB on children.
-It has been a neglected issue, and one that’s bigger than people think.
-Tuberculosis also affects children indirectly as globally it kills around 1.7 million people each year.
-Leaving millions of children orphaned and in increasing poverty because sick adults can’t provide for their families.
+We have a particular interest in how TB impacts children and it is a much bigger problem than people think.
+Tuberculosis can affect children indirectly as globally it kills around 1.4 million people each year, leaving millions of children orphaned and in increasing poverty because sick adults can’t provide for their families.
 It’s also a major cause of infertility in women and can increase the likelihood of complications in pregnancy and low-weight births.

 After a cough or a sneeze, children can make sure that they wash their hands properly – with soap and that they dispose of any cloths or papers used to ‘catch their cough’ safely.